ilyasf/async-recursive-call/README.md

 # async-recursive-call

-This repo provides functionality to run async code recursively
+Small repo that provides functionality to run async code recursively until check or cancellation functions return true.

+Idea of creating was based on needs to check that API for service mesh started successfully in a given time limit.

+Can be used both on server side and browsers.

 ## install